Looking for opportunities to earn contact hours (CEs) for maintaining your professional license?

 - Sign up for our mailing list (below) to stay updated and informed.

 - Email us with any questions, including whether we can offer CEs in your state.

 For information on special accommodations and our grievance policy, click here.

-The Center for Complicated Grief was established by Dr. M. Katherine Shear, the Marion E. Kenworthy Professor of Psychiatry in Social Work at the Columbia School of Social Work, who is globally renowned for her work in treating people with persistent, intense grief—known as complicated grief.
-Housed within the School of Social Work, the Center for Complicated Grief offers intensive training workshops for mental health care providers looking to pick up qualifications in Complicated Grief Therapy (CGT), a targeted psychotherapy developed by Dr. Shear that has proven efficacious in three National Institute of Mental Health-funded randomized controlled trials.
+The Center for Prolonged Grief was established by Dr. M. Katherine Shear, the Marion E. Kenworthy Professor of Psychiatry in Social Work at the Columbia School of Social Work, who is globally renowned for her work in treating people with persistent, intense grief—known as prolonged grief.
+Housed within the School of Social Work, the Center for Prolonged Grief offers intensive training workshops for mental health care providers looking to pick up qualifications in Prolonged Grief Disorder Therapy (PGDT), a targeted psychotherapy developed by Dr. Shear that has proven efficacious in three National Institute of Mental Health-funded randomized controlled trials.
 The Center is an approved provider of continuing education credits to social workers in most states, and to mental health counselors in the State of New York.